HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 Here’s a great video from “This Old House” – that explains the various forms of Gas Fireplaces and the Heat they can provide:

-Gas fireplace fire inserts can produce between 20-40,000 BTUs and quickly heat a medium-sized room on the coldest winter day.
+Gas fireplace fire inserts can produce between 20 and 40,000 BTUs and quickly heat a medium-sized room on the coldest winter day.

 Do gas fireplace inserts require electricity?

 Gas fireplace inserts do not require electrical power to operate.
-However, if you choose to install a gas fireplace that includes a blower/fan, or wall thermostat, those options will require an electrical hook-up.
+However, if you choose to install a gas fireplace with a blower/fan, a wall thermostat, or an electric switch, those options will require an electrical hook-up.

-How Do I measure For Gas Fireplace Insert?
+How Do You Measure For Gas Fireplace Insert?

-If you are using your existing chimney for a new gas fireplace insert, then measure the following: Chimney Opening – height, width, depth (at the top and bottom); rear width, and the depth of the hearth (area in front of the fireplace).
+If you are using your existing chimney for a new gas fireplace, insert and measure the following: Chimney Opening – height, width, depth (at the top and bottom), rear width, and depth of the hearth (area in front of the fireplace).

 Use these dimensions to order the correct size gas fireplace insert.